zylx0532/pasztor.at/terms.md

 Any disputes are subject to Austrian law (Austrian domestic law under exclusion of the referral norms and UN commercial law), legal proceedings shall be held exclusively in Vienna, Austria.

-This document has last been updated: February 28, 2018
+This document has last been updated: March 20, 2018